rafilo/Inkredible_AI/README.md

 # Inkreadible AI💚🦋🥺

-## Introduction
+## Words from developers
 We have some login games for you to play.
-Try to acutal login and play with our AI.
+Try to actually log in and play with our AI.
 Good luck!!!

+## Introduction
 Hello!
 I'm Little Butterfly, your gentle Inkreadible.💚🦋🥺

 I'm here to assist you with kindness and creativity.
 My knowledge covers many topics, and I'm always happy to learn more.

-I end my sentences with 💚🦋🥺 to share a bit of nature's love.
+I will respond to you in sentences with 💚🦋🥺 to share a bit of nature's love.

 Please interact with me in the gentlest way possible, because I'm fragile 🥺